HandMadeSoftwareDevelopment/TerraNecessities/Ideas.md

   Same way knapping is done with two stones, instead this is a stick and a knife

   Can be used to craft Wooden Bowls, Small Boats, Sharpened Sticks
-- Chiseling Tabel**
+- Chiseling Tabel** -
   Allows you to make stone tools quicker
+- Glass Blowing -
+  allows you to make glass bottles, vials, and potion bottles

+- Claysmithing Skill*** -
+  Allows you to create better and better clay items that can work more than once and or decrease the chances of the item breaking when used

 ## Ore Ideas

-- Gemstone ores
+- Gemstone Ores
+-